MazenATaha/EGYFWD_Sprints_LEDControl/README.md

 # EGYFWD_Sprints_LEDControl

- Project with aim to Turn on LED after specific timing periods then Dim it using Timer Driver to generate PWM like Signal
+ Project aims to Turn on LED after specific timing periods.
+ Then Dim it using Timer Driver that generate PWM like Signal for the LED